bob-Github-2020/TG_Rate_95CI/README.md

 # For NOAA data users

 The Main program "Main_cal_TG_Rate_95CI.py" is designed for reading PSMSL data.
 NOAA data is organized in a slight different way (e.g., 9457292_meantrend.txt).
-The unit of MSL is meters.
+The unit of MSL is in meters.

     Year   Month    Monthly_MSL
     1949   9        -0.622